Admission Requirements – Additional Information

 Transfer students who have at least a GPA of 2.50 from their transferring institution do not need to provide a writing sample for the admission process.

-Transcripts from foreign institutions must be evaluated by an accredited educational evaluation service such as the American Association of Collegiate Registrars and Admissions Officers (AACRAO).
+Transcripts from foreign institutions must be evaluated by an accredited educational evaluation service.
 The student will be responsible for following the procedures required by the evaluation service and having the results submitted to Grace.

 Advanced Standing – Students who received a BTh undergraduate degree from Grace Christian University may qualify to receive advanced standing in the Master of Arts in Ministry degree program.
 They may be awarded up to 9 credits toward the degree.